2015 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Chapala

 A low-pressure area formed over the Arabian Sea on October 26.
 It slowly consolidated, prompting the IMD to classify it a depression on October 28.
 Later the same day, the JTWC issued its Tropical Cyclone Formation Alert (TCFA) for the system, and the IMD upgraded the storm to deep depression intensity.
 Further intensification ensued, causing the IMD to upgrade the system to a cyclonic storm, naming it Chapala.
+(Note: The name Chapala (Bengali: চপলা, [ˈt͡ʃɔpɔlaˑ]) was contributed by Bangladesh and means "thunderbolt" in Bengali.)
 Over the following hours, the storm intensified into a severe cyclonic storm and further into a very severe cyclonic storm.
 Rapid intensification commenced and Chapala was upgraded into an extremely severe cyclonic storm on October 30.
 On November 3, it made landfall in Yemen as a very severe cyclonic storm, making it the first tropical cyclone at hurricane intensity to make landfall in the country on record.
 Chapala rapidly weakened over the mountainous terrain of mainland Yemen and was last noted as a low-pressure area the following day.

 Chapala caused widespread damage in mainland Yemen, Socotra and the Puntland region of Somalia.
 High winds, strong waves, and heavy rainfall affected the southern Yemen coast, with areas in the region receiving 610 mm of rainfall over 48 hours, or 700% of the average yearly precipitation.
 The storm caused severe flooding along the coast, including in Mukalla, the nation's fifth largest city, where the seafront was destroyed by waves exceeding 9 m.
 While passing north of Socotra, Chapala brought heavy rainfall and high winds while inundating the northeastern part of the island.
 Large swells produced by Chapala caused extensive coastal damage in eastern Puntland, with multiple structures, boats, and roads destroyed.
 An Iranian vessel capsized offshore on November 1, killing one person.